grumpyman12601/bookshelf/README.md

 If you run into issues, open an issue report, and I can hopefully help.

 ### Issues
-This is still in development, and I don't have any erorrs ouside of the project just not working YET
+This is still in development, and it's not perfect.
+But I'm actively patching this to add controls and make the window less visible.

 ### Testing and patching